g3eky/stock-market-dashboard/README.md

 ## Acknowledgments

 - Material-UI for the component library
-- Recharts for the charting library
+- ApexCharts for the charting library
+- Alpha Vantage for the financial data API
 - React team for the amazing framework